 NS4 for NS-21

-NS-21 was the seventh flight of the NS4 rocket.
+NS-21 will be the seventh flight of the NS4 rocket.
 NS4 has some improved accessibility panels for easier cleaning and checkouts of the hardware.
 NS4 has already performed five flights, in which it landed successfully along with the capsule.
 These tests have given Blue Origin and the FAA confidence to fly humans on this booster.